 Are you looking for fast, hands-on training to learn the basic job skills in safety, math, measuring and blueprint reading?
-Our 120-hour program is not specific to one industry.
-Instead, we focus on meeting the needs of employers to help fill openings for qualified workers now.
+Are you currently working in the field and want to improve your performance and/or obtain a higher-paying job within the industry?
+Our 120-hour program will help you increase your productivity, performance, competitiveness and revenue.
 Join the movement to reignite and reinvent manufacturing.

-With the certificate, you will be prepared to enter careers for the production technician, such as machine operator, packaging machine operator, assembly-line worker or assembly-machine operator.
+With completion of this training, you will be prepared to enter careers for the production technician, such as machine operator, packaging machine operator, assembly-line worker or assembly-machine operator.
 Often, entry-level production technician positions are the starting point for a new employee to advance within the company.

 In this role, you need to understand and perform tasks based upon setup or job sheets, blueprints or quality assurance drawings.
 If you have mechanical skills and work well with your hands, you may find this is for you.
 You perform various production tasks using basic hand and specific power tools.
 Additionally, you must have the ability and desire to meet the specifications to produce a quality product and work well as both an individual and conscientious team player.